-77. Further, the Secondary Offering Registration Statement provided assurances that the Company had effective systems in place to manage potential conflicts of interest with FSAM.
-The statement assured investors that FSC had instituted "strong corporate governance practices" designed to "manage and mitigate conflicts of interest," that FSAM would act "solely in the best interests" of FSC and in accordance with regulatory requirements.
+75. Significantly, the Secondary Offering Registration Statement provided assurances that FSC had effective systems in place to manage potential conflicts of interest with FSAM.
+The statement assured investors that FSC had instituted "strong corporate governance practices" designed to "manage and mitigate conflicts of interest," and that FSAM would act "solely in the best interests" of FSC and in accordance with regulatory requirements.
 It further reported that FSC and FSAM had adopted codes of ethics to ensure compliance with regulatory requirements and "implement[ed] written policies and procedures reasonably designed to prevent violation of the federal securities laws" that were reviewed annually "for their adequacy and effectiveness of their implementation."

-- 78. In addition, Secondary Offering Registration Statement reiterated FSC's financial position as of March 31, 2014, stating that FSC's total income had increased by more than 34%-to \$143.4 million-in the six months since September 30, 2013, while the fair value of the Company's total investments had increased by over 41%-to \$2.68 billion-in that same period.
+76. The Secondary Offering Registration Statement reiterated FSC's financial position as of March 31, 2014, stating that its total income had increased by more than 34%-to \$143.4 million-in the six months since September 30, 2013, while the fair value of the Company's total investments had increased by over 41%-to \$2.68 billion-in that same period.
 The Secondary Offering Registration Statement also stated that 99.5% of FSC's investments were performing at or above expectations, with zero non-accrual investments as of March 31, 2014.
-Finally, the statement reaffirmed the Company's recently increased monthly dividend. - 79.
-On August 7, 2014, FSC issued a press release announcing financial results for the third fiscal quarter ended June 30, 2014.
+The Secondary Offering Registration Statement reaffirmed the Company's recently increased monthly dividend.

+78. On August 7, 2014, FSC issued a press release announcing financial results for the third fiscal quarter ended June 30, 2014.
 The press release stated that 99.8% of the Company's portfolio was performing at or above expectations, and that FSC's portfolio had grown to 125 investments, only one of which was categorized as non-accrual.
 The press release further stated that the fair value of FSC's investment portfolio was \$2.6 billion, and that the portfolio had generated \$74.3 million in investment income during the quarter.
-In the press release, defendant Tannenbaum also touted the Company's "robust [deal] pipeline" that would allow FSC to grow its portfolio in the subsequent quarters. - 80.
-That same day, FSC held a conference call with analysts and investors to discuss FSC's quarterly results.
-On the call, attended by defendants Tannenbaum and Petrocelli, defendant Tannenbaum expressed "confidence" that FSC would generate enough investment income to cover the increased dividend the Company has recently announced, stating, in pertinent part, as follows:
+Defendant Tannenbaum touted in the press release the Company's "robust [deal] pipeline" that would allow FSC to grow its portfolio in subsequent quarters.

+79. That same day, FSC held a conference call with analysts and investors to discuss its quarterly results.
+On the call, attended by Defendants Tannenbaum and Petrocelli, Tannenbaum expressed "confidence" that FSC would generate enough investment income to cover the increased dividend the Company had recently announced, stating, in pertinent part, as follows: